 As I try to offer healthier alternatives to my readers, I’m also mindful that different people are at different stages in their knowledge.
 Therefore I’ll include information on different products that I use, but definitely I’m not the final answer.
 As we are all unique, so are our bodies, choose what makes you feel healthier and happier.

 For those who are trying to use less sodium in there diet or are soy, wheat and gluten free.
 Coconut Aminos might just be the solution.
 It has less sodium than soy sauce and tamari, its soy free and has a great taste.
 You can substitute coconut aminos in your recipes such stir fries, sauces, marinades and salad dressings; just the same way you use Bragg’s Liquid Aminos, tamari and soy sauce.

 What is Coconut Aminos?
 It is made from the raw sap of the coconut tree with added sea salt, it is raw and contains 17 aminos and it looks like soy sauce and has a salty taste with a sweet aftertaste.It is excellent for those on a gluten free, soy free or low sodium diet.
 For those who do not like the taste of coconut, Coconut Aminos is your answer because it does not have a coconut flavor, but actually taste like soy sauce.

-2 Tbsp coconut aminos, braggs, or soy sauce
+- 2 Tbsp coconut aminos, Braggs liquid aminoes, or soy sauce